-A deck building business requires knowledge in carpentry, electrical, and sometimes plumbing construction.
+A deck-building business requires knowledge in carpentry, electrical, and sometimes plumbing construction.
 Experience in creating customer estimates and communication skills are also necessary to become and stay successful.
-The individual who enjoys working with his/her hands and in natural elements would be best fit for this profession.
+The individual who enjoys working with his/her hands and in natural elements would be the best fit for this profession.

 Electrician businesses focus primarily on servicing electrical systems in homes and businesses.
 Because it is a trade business, it is highly specialized.
 Furthermore, local and state governments typically restrict non-tradesmen from working on electrical systems.
 Due to these factors, skilled electricians are typically in high demand.